AliKhudiyev/shape2D-triangulator/README.md

 ```

 *Note:* If any vertex is ill-formed(i.e. vertex containing a character) or the number of vertices is less than 3 the program returns nothing.

+# shape2D-generator

+This part of the program is to generate 2D shapes for the triangulator.
+There are several options to generate 2D shapes such as *convex*, *concave*, *concave_holes*.

+*Note:* To see the algorithm click here!